tylerw51/tyler-solon-williams/content/pages/research.md

-      This dissertation builds upon the tentative consensus of earlier accounts to proposes a theoretical model to explain the early television cartoon as a media form through seven familiar principles, largely in Part 2.
+      This dissertation builds upon the tentative consensus of earlier accounts to propose a theoretical model explaining the early television cartoon as a media form through seven familiar principles, largely in Part 2.
 These include rationalization, story, character, style, sound, and performance.
-      This is how animation survived in new forms, and the industry transformed.
-      In the end, the graphical interfaces of early personal computers and video games borrowed the economical model of limited animation, building a foundation for future digital media devices.
+      Animation survived in this newer cartoon form on television, transforming the animation industry.
+Beginning in the 1980s, the graphical interfaces of early personal computers and video games borrowed the economical model of limited animation from television, building a foundation for future digital media devices.
     actions: []
     type: section_content
   - title: Publications